 Get away – or jump right into the middle of the fun

 Folk Art, antiques and FUN everywhere. . .
-We have created two (2) unique hideaways, ideal for travel & vacation rentals – Also, custom agreements can be made for group events such as weddings, parties, crawfish boils, and family get togethers – our listing titles (Folk Art Honky Tonk & Folk Art Barn) are easy to find on popular social media, such as Facebook, and, you can book them through Airbnb, VRBO or TripAdvisor
+We have created two (2) unique hideaways, ideal for travel & vacation rentals – Also, custom agreements can be made for group events such as weddings, parties, crawfish boils, and family get togethers – our listing titles (Folk Art Honky Tonk & Folk Art Barn) are easy to find on popular social media, such as Facebook, and, you can book them through Airbnb or VRBO

 Folk Art Barn